 For example, in an Economics course, students take on the role of an advisor to the Federal Reserve chair as they try to navigate a financial crisis.
 Using real economic data visualizations, the student must indicate the appropriate course of policy action and then see how their decisions would impact the economy over several months if put into effect.

 Ian Skurnik, an instructor at the University of Utah, who tested a simulation for a marketing course, notes, "I was really impressed by the overall complexity of the [simulation].
 It does exactly what you'd want from a simulation for students in marketing, which is to reinforce a sense of how interrelated many marketing decisions are, and how complicated the marketing picture can get.
 The fact that you could change so many variables, from product design to promotional spend, was great."

 The simulations from Muzzy Lane were built based on the findings of a Bill & Melinda Gates Foundation-funded research study into the benefits and effectiveness of simulated learning principles.
 They give students the ability to apply knowledge, start to develop real-world skills as they practice communicating, decision-making and critical thinking in scenarios that simulate real experiences and allow students to practice solving more complex problems.

-"Working with McGraw-Hill Education, we've developed the capability to create simulations at scale," said Dave McCool, CEO of Muzzy Lane.
+"Working with McGraw-Hill, we've developed the capability to create simulations at scale," said Dave McCool, CEO of Muzzy Lane.
 "We're committed to helping students build confidence applying what they've learned, and to providing instructors with richer, more nuanced student data."